B2B Payments Explained - What are B2B Payments and How to Employ Them

-Credit is the most commonly accepted online payment method due to speed and convenience.
-To complete a payment online, customers only need to enter their card information or click a "Pay Now" button.
+Credit is the most commonly accepted online payment method due to its speed and convenience.
+To complete the payment online, customers only need to enter their card information or click a "Pay Now" button.

+There are over 300 fees to process a card payment via the interchange network alone.
 But imagine paying the 2-3% fees on a $50,000 invoice.
-For this reason, credit cards can be an extremely expensive option for B2B companies.
-Consider there are over 300 fees to process a card payment via the interchange network alone.
+For this reason, credit cards can be a costly option for B2B companies.

 - Cost: 2% - 4.35% per transaction + payment processor costs